amirsanni/Useful-Code-Snippets/README.md

 # useful-functions
-A group of PHP and javaScript functions/methods that can be deployed and used easily by anyone.
+A group of PHP, Python and javaScript functions/methods that can be deployed and used easily by anyone.